marios-code-path/scala-finagle/README.md

  * }}}
 ```

-Given a Service provides the translation between two types `ReqOut` and `ReqIn`, our Filter allows us to `decorate` this service with additional input/output types, thus `ReqIn` and `RepOut`.
-Filters extend the [Service]() trait and include additional compositional method `andThen` (we will see later) that lets us stack filters and services.
+Given a `Service` provides the translation between two types `ReqOut` and `ReqIn`, a `Filter` allows turn those types into new invariant types, thus `ReqIn` and `RepOut`.
+Filters maintain API consistency with ordinary `Service`s through [Service]() trait, with that we also get an overloaded compositional method `andThen()` that allows us to glue together filters and services.

-For now, we can define our example filter to execute an anonymous lambda provided by in the constructor, then have it proceed with servicing the request.
+For now, we can define our example filter to execute an anonymous lambda provided by in the constructor, then proceed with servicing the request.

 ```scala
 package example